dhanji/dhanji.github.io/src/main/resources/pages/skeu-ios.markdown

 stock apps (which I admit, fall short of Penultimate's aesthetic)--but there is a warmth to them that is familiar and inviting.
 If only for an extra moment, your eyes linger on the leather trim, the curled corner of a page or the comfort of warm fabric.

-It's these little touches of humanity that give Apple products their unrelenting appeal.
+It's these little touches of humanity that give Apple products their unremitting appeal.

 ### The Future